Sutton Wick air crash: Sutton Wick

 On 7 March 2015 The Veterans Charity unveiled a temporary monument at the crash site on the Green in Sutton Wick Lane.
 A Veterans Charity researcher working on a display of the crash, to be placed in Blackburn Beverley at Fort Paull, visited the site a few weeks before the anniversary and noted a lack of a local memorial at the site.
-So through the Charity, a memorial was rapidly ordered and efforts to locate survivors and families of those involved were made.
+Through the charity a memorial was ordered and efforts to locate survivors and families of those involved were made.
 Invitations were sent to local branches of the Royal British Legion, RAF Association, RAF Police Association, RAF Police, Thames Valley Police PCSOs and the Air Training Corps.
 Despite very short notice about 100 people attended, including two RAF Police NCOs from RAF Benson.

 Also representing the RAF Police and its dogs were Flight Sergeant Will Barrow and Air Dog Buster.
 A bugler from a Territorial Army unit in Kent played the Last Post.
 Buster and other dogs present joined in the Last Post.
 Buster has attended several memorial events before, but never before had he barked or howled at one.

 At 1045 hrs a short service began unveiling the plaque, verses were read and the names of those killed and injured were read out.
 Wreaths were laid on behalf of The Veterans Charity and the 1st Iver Heath Scouts who had helped with the research as their leader is a former RAF Police dog handler.
 After the event a local resident and former RAF member offered to create a more permanent memorial featuring the names of those lost and details of the incident.

 On 5 March 2016 an oak plaque inscribed with the names of the dead was installed at Sutton Wick as a permanent monument.
 It was carved by Sutton Wick resident Brian Eastoe, who served in the RAF 1952–54.

 The 60th anniversary of the crash was commemorated on 5 March 2017.
 A memorial service was held at St Peter's parish church, Drayton.
 The congregation then went to the crash site, where it was met by eight RAF Police dogs and their handlers, representing the eight dogs killed in the crash.